Thame: Abbey, parish church and prebendal

-The Perpendicular Gothic clerestory is 14th or early 15th century.
-In the 15th century the tower piers were strengthened and the two upper stages of the tower were built.
-In 1442 the north transept was rebuilt with five-light Perpendicular Gothic north and east windows with panel tracery.
-At about the same time the south transept acquired similar windows and was extended eastwards to form a chapel with a 15th-century piscina.
+The Perpendicular Gothic clerestory is 14th or early 15th century; during the latter, the tower piers were strengthened and the two upper stages of the tower were built.
+In 1442, the north transept was rebuilt with five-light Perpendicular Gothic north and east windows with panel tracery.
+At about the same time, the south transept acquired similar windows and was extended eastwards to form a chapel with a 15th-century piscina.
 The Perpendicular Gothic nave west window was inserted in 1672–73, making it an example of Gothic survival.
 In 1838 the north aisle north wall was rebuilt under the direction of George Wilkinson.
 The tower has a ring of eight bells, all cast by Mears and Stainbank of the Whitechapel Bell Foundry in 1876.

-The Prebendal House is known to have existed by 1234, The Early English Gothic chapel was built in about 1250.
+The Prebendal House is known to have existed by 1234 and the Early English Gothic chapel was built in about 1250.
 The solar is also 13th century but was enlarged in the 14th, when the present crown-post roof was added.
 The rest of the Prebendal House is dated from the 15th century.
-The hall is 14th century in plan but was later divided, and one part now has a fine 15th century roof.
-In 1661 the antiquary Anthony Wood reported that the house was ruinous, and early in the 19th century the remains were in use as a farmhouse and barns.
+The hall is 14th century in plan, but was later divided and one part now has a fine 15th century roof.
+In 1661, the antiquary Anthony Wood reported that the house was ruinous and, early in the 19th century, the remains were in use as a farmhouse and barns.
 It was restored in 1836.
-The prebendal houses and the Church of St. Mary were both attacked repeatedly in the early 1290s during a violent conflict between the bishop of Lincoln, Oliver Sutton, and a knight of King Edward I, Sir John St. John.
-The Prebendal House was the home of singer/songwriter and member of the Bee Gees Robin Gibb and his wife Dwina from 1984, and Gibb is buried in St Mary's parish churchyard.
+The prebendal houses and the Church of St. Mary were both attacked repeatedly in the early 1290s, during a violent conflict between the bishop of Lincoln, Oliver Sutton, and a knight of King Edward I, Sir John St. John.
+The Prebendal House was the home of singer/songwriter and member of the Bee Gees, Robin Gibb, and his wife Dwina from 1984; Gibb is buried in St Mary's parish churchyard.